ILIAS-eLearning/ilias/docs/configuration/install.md

 <a name="upgrading-ilias"></a>
 # Upgrading ILIAS

-The easiest way to update ILIAS is using git, please note that this is only possible if you installed ILIAS via git as advised in this document.
-If git wasn't used you can also [download](https://docu.ilias.de/go/lm/35) new releases.
+The easiest way to update ILIAS is using Git.
+Please note that this is only possible if you installed ILIAS via Git as advised in this document.
+If Git wasn't used you can also [download](https://docu.ilias.de/go/lm/35) new releases.

 Before you start you should consider to [backup](#backup-ilias).